Nevin Hughes-Jones

-Nevin Campbell Hughes-Jones FRCP, FRS (born 10 February 1923) is a British haematologist, and a Life Fellow of Hughes Hall, Cambridge.
+Nevin Campbell Hughes-Jones FRCP, FRS (10 February 1923 – 22 June 2022) was a British haematologist, and a Life Fellow of Hughes Hall, Cambridge.

 Between 1952 and 1988 Hughes-Jones worked for the Medical Research Council's Experimental Haematology unit at St Mary's Hospital Medical School and for the Molecular Immunopathology Unit at Cambridge.

 Following formal retirement, he continued to research on Rhesus antigens and their antibodies, at Cambridge.

-He has also written on matters related to international relations and peace.
+Hughes-Jones also wrote on matters related to international relations and peace.
+He died on 22 June 2022, at the age of 99.